Azazel (Supernatural): Plot

 The tyrannical leader of an army of demons, Azazel first appears in the pilot episode of the series, but plot devices such as flashbacks and time travel detail his background in later seasons.
 He is one of the four Princes of Hell, along with Ramiel, Asmodeus and Dagon, and the most devoted to Lucifer.
 His earliest chronological depiction occurs in the fourth season finale, "Lucifer Rising".
 Having spent years searching, Azazel (Rob LaBelle) finally located the doorway to Lucifer's prison in 1972.
 The fallen angel tasked him with freeing the demon Lilith from Hell—she is needed to break the 66 seals holding Lucifer captive—and to find him a "special child".

 By the following year, Azazel began making demonic pacts with young individuals; in exchange for a wish, he would be allowed to enter their homes ten years later.
 Azazel eventually comes across Mary Campbell, the future mother of series protagonists Sam and Dean Winchester.
 After taking possession of her father (Mitch Pileggi), he kills her mother and stabs himself to kill his host.
-Mary's fiance, John Winchester, is the demon's next victim.
+Mary's fiancé, John Winchester, is the demon's next victim.
 Azazel makes his usual offer, giving her the chance to resurrect John, to produce a child he can use; now orphaned and alone, she reluctantly agrees without knowing his true intentions.

 In 1983, Mary discovers Azazel standing over baby Sam's crib; he had been feeding his blood to the infant.
 Upon being interrupted, the demon pins her to the ceiling, slashes her stomach and causes her to burst into flames.
 Her death inspires John to dedicate his life to hunting down Azazel, at the same time training Sam and Dean to hunt supernatural creatures.

 As revealed in the fifth season finale, "Swan Song", Azazel sent demons to possess important people in Sam's life, secretly manipulating him as he grew up.
 However, Sam eventually leaves the life of hunting to attend college.
 Azazel orders the assassination of Sam's girlfriend Jessica Moore, who was a distraction.
 Her death prompts Sam to return to hunting.

 Demons cannot be killed by conventional means so the Winchesters track down the Colt—a mystic gun capable of killing anything—in "Dead Man's Blood".
 In the following episode, "Salvation", they trace the omens caused by the demon's presence to Salvation, Iowa.
 As he did with Sam and countless others, Azazel plans to visit a six-month-old and feed her his blood so she will later develop demonic abilities.
 Although Sam interrupts the demon's plans and saves the family, Azazel escapes.
 Meanwhile, the demonic Meg Masters and her "brother" Tom kidnap John, and then set their sights on Sam and Dean.